Testing

 sim.close();

-}connect() starts the project daemon if needed, reuses a healthy daemon, and only stops daemons it started itself.
+}connect() starts the service if needed and reuses a healthy service.
 Pass udid to connect() to make it the default for session methods; methods still accept an explicit UDID as their first argument.
 Use sim.device("<other-udid>") to create a session bound to another simulator.
 State-query helpers default to source: "native-ax" so agent loops use the fast universal accessibility path.
 Pass source: "auto" when a test intentionally wants connected NativeScript, React Native, Flutter, SwiftUI, or UIKit inspector trees before the native accessibility fallback.

 | Method | Purpose |